KetanRaghuwanshi/StudentManagementSystem/README.md

 ## 🛠️ Technologies Used

 - ☕ Java (JDK 8+)
-- 🎨 JavaFX
+- 🌐 MySQL (for data storage)
 - 💡 IntelliJ IDEA (for development)
-- 🌐 Git & GitHub (for version control)
+- 🌍 Git & GitHub (for version control)
+- 🎨 JavaFX (for building the graphical user interface)
+- 🔗 JDBC (for database connectivity and performing CRUD operations with MySQL)

 ---